mobilemind/OpenInlets/README.md

 imply a text fragment highlight, then reload the page to de-highlight it.
 (It's a cross-platform companion to the __Linklighter__ bookmarklet, below.)

-+ __[fyi] 3.2.1__: Select text on a web page and fire off an email that quotes the selection and includes the page title and URL. "fyi" opens a new email with the page title in the subject line, the page title repeated again in the body, along with the selected text (if any text was selected), and the URL of the original page.
++ __[FYI] 3.2.1__: Select text on a web page and fire off an email that quotes the selection and includes the page title and URL.
+"FYI" opens a new email with the page title in the subject line, the page title repeated again in the body, along with the selected text (if any text was selected), and the URL of the original page.